 Graduate Student Testing Schedule

 Below is a list of all graduate programs and the testing schedule each program must follow.
-Fully vaccinated graduate students currently do not need to test for COVID during the fall semester.
+Fully vaccinated graduate students currently do not need to test for COVID during the spring semester.

 Health Science Graduate Programs: Required to test weekly

 All Health Science Graduate students are required to test weekly during the fall semester.
 Below is a list of all Health Science graduate programs:

 - Behavioral Health Psychology

 - Occupational Therapy

 Graduate Programs in Education: Required to test the week prior to every in-person class.